mxjp/gluon/README.md

 );
 ```

 Note, that all expressions used in the class attribute are evaluated for every signal update.
-To avoid expensive computations, use [lazy](#lazy-expressions).
+To avoid expensive computations, use [lazy](#lazy-expressions) or [memo](#memos).

 ### Styles
 The **style** attribute can be any combination of arrays, objects and expressions.